Hui Lan Zhang: Personal life

+Awards

-In 2016, Wai Lana was honored by the Government of India with the prestigious Padma Shri Award for her extraordinary achievements in popularizing yoga globally through her television series, videos, and books.
+In 2016, Wai Lana was honored by the Government of India with the prestigious Padma Shri Award.
+(Note: The Padma Shri is the fourth-highest civilian award of India, conferred annually by the Government of India for distinguished service in various fields.) for her extraordinary achievements in popularizing yoga globally through her television series, videos, and books.
 She is only the second Chinese national ever to receive this honor in its 62-year history.

 In 2016, to honor the 2nd Annual International Day of Yoga on June 21, Wai Lana released her new Alive Forever short film and music video.